Illegally Charged Pay by Phone Fees on Your Mortgage? (Convenience Fees)

 With Mahany Law, you know who you are dealing with; a law firm that has been successful in bringing claims against mortgage lenders.
 In fact, we served on the team of lead lawyers in the 2014 case on behalf of the United States against Bank of America; a case that recovered $16.7 billion dollars.
 The largest successful recovery against a single bank in U.S. history.

 To learn more, send us your name, contact information, state where your home is located, the name of your mortgage servicer (company receiving your mortgage payments) and information about the surcharges you are paying.
 You can contact us online or by email at .
 All inquiries are kept strictly confidential.

 Disclaimer.
 All inquiries are kept confidential.
 Remember, this is an investigation.
-We will respond to everyone who contacts us but that doesn’t mean we are your lawyer.
+We try respond to everyone who contacts us but that doesn’t mean we are your lawyer.
 If we believe we can help you, we will let you know and discuss next steps.